 Let’s pretend you would like to calculate how many unique last names can be found in the dataset, and you want to split this by the colour of products customers bought and by month.
 It does not make sense, but for the sake of the exercise, let’s stick with it.

 - The Product Color does not have a direct relationship with the Customer table.
 A filter on Product can only reach the Customer table through the Sales Table.
 By default, however, any filter on the sales table does not reach the Customer table because of its many-to-one relationship.

 - The Month Number is derived from the Calendar table, which is related to the sales table.
-Filters on the month number don’t reach the Customer table because of the many-to-one relationship between Sales and Customer.
+Filters on the month number don’t reach the Customer table because of the many-to-one relationship between Sales and Customers.

 - The Customer table is connected with the Sales Table through the CustomerKey.
 However, since we are calculating unique Last Names, there may be duplicates in the data.
 Splitting the Customer Name by Month and Colour will have to work against the one-to-many relationship with sales.

 To get the desired results, you will have to use DAX to propagate filters from the Product and Calendar Table to the Customer table.
 We will discuss five variations, and then have a look at their performance.

 The first version generates unique customer LastNames using VALUES( Customer[LastName] ).
 COUNTROWS then counts the number of last names.

 These two functions together only base their result on the customer table.
 The filters coming from Calendar (month/year) or from the Product table (colours) don’t reach here.